THE TRUMP ADMINISTRATION IS DEVISING A NEW BILL FOR PRIVATE HEALTHCARE FOR VETERANS

 Backlash Faced by Privatizing Healthcare

-Regardless of the true intention of private healthcare for Veterans, it still received questions, doubts, and backlash.
+Regardless of the true intention of private healthcare for Veterans, it still receives questions, doubts, and backlash.
 The main issue of those who do not accept the idea is shifting VA funds to private doctors.
-Some critics and Veteran advocates insisted that expanding the health care program and incorporating more options may create a considerable problem in dismantling VA funding.
+Some critics and Veteran advocates insisted that expanding the healthcare program and incorporating more options may create a considerable problem in dismantling VA funding.

 Know Your VA Healthcare Eligibility